stewartweiss/ossd_course_materials/day17.md

 with [Help:Talk](https://en.wikipedia.org/wiki/Help:Talk_pages).

 2. Rummage around in Wikipedia looking for pages that you think you might be able to edit.
-In your weekly blog, write about what you find, or what you did not find.
+In your weekly blog, write about what you find, or what you discovered and what was hard.
 In addition,  update your progress on the issues you have isolated in your project.

 --------------------------------------------------------------------------------